 The primary function of a power transformer is to step up or step down voltage as per the requirement.
 The magnitude of voltage transformation in a transformer depends on its turns ratio.
 The output voltage of any transformer can be theoretically calculated from its turns ratio.
 Use the following transformer turns ratio calculator for turns ratio calculation.

 What is the turns ratio?

 Each coil of a transformer contains a certain number of turns of the conductor.
-Turns ratio is defined as the ratio of the number of turns of the conductor in the primary coil to the number of turns of the conductor in the secondary winding.
-Let Np be the number of turns of the conductor in the primary coil and Ns is the number of turns of the conductor in the secondary coil then turns ratio of the transformer can be given by the following equation:
+The turn ratio is defined as the ratio of the number of turns of the conductor in the primary coil to the number of turns of the conductor in the secondary winding.
+Let Np be the number of turns of the conductor in the primary coil and Ns be the number of turns of the conductor in the secondary coil then turns ratio of the transformer can be given by the following equation:

 Turns ratio in an ideal transformer

 An ideal transformer is assumed to have zero winding impedance, zero leakage flux, and zero losses.
 For an ideal transformer, consider an ideal transformer with Np number of turns in the primary and Ns number of turns in the secondary.
-Let Vp be the voltage applied to the primary at a frequency of ‘f’, the Vp be the voltage measured at the secondary.
+Let Vp be the voltage applied to the primary at a frequency of ‘f’, and the Vp be the voltage measured at the secondary.
 Let φbe the flux linking both coils.

 The voltage induced per turn of the primary is given by